emmanuel-battesti/swarm-rescue/README.md

 A playground is described using a Cartesian coordinate system.

 Each element has a position (x,y, theta), with x along the horizontal axis, y along the vertical axis, and theta the orientation in radians, aligned on the horizontal axis.
+The position (0, 0) is at the top-left of the map.
 The value of theta is between 0 an 2*Pi.
 Theta increases with a clockwise rotation of the drone.
 For theta = 0, the drone is oriented towards the right.
 A playground has a size [width, length], with the width along x-axis, and length along y-axis.
 When applicable, the length of a scene element follows the element's x-axis.

 ## Wounded Person